 Written consent is required for children traveling into Canada without both parents.

 Travelers must be able to negotiate 3 steps into and out of mini-bus with limited assistance.
+In town, Walking is at your own pace and the amount is at each person’s discretion.

 Bus Tour, Family Friendly, Budget, Adventure, Scenic